Mdot-com/Mdot-com.github.io/index.md

 <h2>Group Lead</h2>
 <p>
-  <strong>Professor Jorick  S. Vink</strong> is a leading astronomer at Armagh Observatory whose models of radiation‑driven winds in massive stars have reshaped our understanding of stellar feedback, black hole mass distribution, and chemical enrichment.
+  <strong><a href="https://armagh.space/site/author/jorickvink"><strong>Professor Jorick S. Vink</strong></a> is a leading astronomer at Armagh Observatory whose models of radiation-driven winds in massive stars have significantly advanced our understanding of stellar wind physics, stellar feedback, chemical enrichment, and the distribution of black hole masses.
+His research interests include the physics of stellar winds and stellar evolution, with a particular focus on the role of radiation pressure at the upper end of the stellar mass spectrum.
+On the observational side, much of his work involves spectroscopy and spectro-polarimetry.
 </p>

 <h2>Current and Past Team Members</h2>